-Now some companies don’t seem to like getting paid in installments, but I haven’t got any complaints directly from them (Gas grumbled once, claiming I hadn’t paid, when I had).
+Now some companies don’t seem to like getting paid in installments, but I haven’t gotten any complaints directly from them (Gas grumbled once, claiming I hadn’t paid when I had).

-- If I forget a bill, I can quickly pay it without having to get to a bank branch!
+- If I forget a bill, I can quickly pay it without getting to a bank branch!